 CEE Standard: Earning Income

-Internships are a great way for students to gain experience and training in their field of interest.
+Internships are a hands-on way for students to gain experience and training while exploring their field of interest.
 A paid internship, however, is even sweeter.
 Educate your students on how to get a paid internship as their first job.